lipemat/wp-phpcs/README.md

 {project dir}/vendor/bin/phpcbf ./
 ```

-You may also created your own script to add somewhere on your path.
+You may also create your own script somewhere on your PATH.
 Here is an example phpcs.cmd for Windows.
-This assumes you created a folder name wp-phpcs in your root and run composer require there.
+This assumes you created a folder name wp-phpcs in your root and ran composer require there.
 ``` text
 @echo off
 C:\wp-phpcs\vendor\bin\phpcs %*